verghost/vlc-lua-docs/m/net/index.md

 title: Network Module
 project: vlc-lua-docs
 ---
-Network utilities.
-Many of the following methods are analogus to utilities in Linux.
+Network utilities, many of which are analogous to net utilities found in Linux.
 NOTE: File descriptors are passed to (and returned by) functions as non-negative integer values.